wp-plugins/sbmodal/readme.txt

 == Changelog ==

+= 1.3 =
+* Move all parts of  Bootstrap Modal html markup into template files.

 = 1.2 =
 * Added setting page.
 * Available to enqueue bootstrap styles only for Modal Component.